Our response to COVID-19

 Please ensure you are tested for COVID-19 72 hours prior to travelling to your GVI program, this is part of our commitment to keeping our participants, staff and community members safe.
 If this is not possible from your location please contact your enrollment manager in advance of any travel.
 We will also be screening new arrivals for any signs and symptoms of COVID-19, by conducting temperature checks and requiring all participants to present a medical certificate proving they have not tested positive for COVID-19.

-In preparation for your return journey, GVI will also support you in reaching a COVID testing centre 72 hours prior to departure to your home country.
-This includes transport and accommodation in the nearest centre up to your program completion date with GVI.
-This is included in your COVID-19: Health and Hygiene fee so that you do not have any additional expenses apart from the test itself.
+We will assist you with securing a COVID-19 test pre-departure from your GVI program.
+In preparation for your return journey, GVI will also support you in reaching a COVID-19 testing centre 72 hours prior to departure to your home country.
+This includes handling all the logistics involved, organising transport and accommodation (if needed) and covering all the costs of getting you to the testing centre.
+All of this is included in your COVID-19: Health and Hygiene fee so that you do not have any additional expenses apart from paying for the test itself.

 Can I change the location or start date of my program?